Based on wise tips by David Ogilvy for advertisers

 4. On average, five times as many people read the headline as read the body copy.

-The numbers can be a bit different, but the core is the same.
-People usually do not read text blocks immediately, they first scan the pages to get a general impression.
-In case of a web-page or application screen, the term “headlines” transforms into a range of layout elements, including not only headlines themselves, but also call-to-action elements, links, forms, branding elements (like a logo and/or lettering compositions for names of products) and bullet points.
+The numbers can be slightly different, but the core is the same.
+People usually do not read text blocks immediately; they first scan the pages to get a general impression.
+In the case of a web page or application screen, the term “headlines” transforms into a range of layout elements, including not only headlines themselves, but also call-to-action elements, links, forms, branding elements (like a logo and/or lettering compositions for names of products) and bullet points.
 All their features (copy itself, form, color, location, surrounding elements) influence a lot on the efficiency of your product and the response you’ll get from the users.

 The bottom line here: all the content on the page is important and precious, but not all the content is instantly perceived.
 Optimize the priorities like headlines and call-to-action elements if you want to involve the audience in the rest of the content.

 Blog app concept

 5. If it is something important, get a colleague to improve it.